farihaohana5/Active_Directory_Lab/README.md

    <img src="https://i.imgur.com/SzI98Et.png" height="80%" width="80%" alt="Active Directory Steps"/>

   II.
 Use a domain user account or domain admin credentials to join.
-Restart Client1 VM.
+Restart Client1 VM, and then we can Log into Client1 Windows PC/VM using one of the users created previously.

   III.
 On the Domain Controller, Check Active Directory Users and Computers for the new client under Computers.